AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 FIRST VOTES REPORTED (2022 Primaries): 10:03 p.m.
 EST

 LAST ELECTION NIGHT UPDATE: 1:46 a.m.
-EST with 83% of total vote counted
+EST with 83% of the total vote counted

 VERMONT

-PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, three others.
+PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, and three others.
 16 delegates at stake.

 PRESIDENTIAL PRIMARY (R): Trump, Haley, Binkley, Christie, DeSantis, Ramaswamy.
 17 delegates at stake.